 The Holland Suggestions, a novel of suspense; Bobbs-Merrill, NY, (1975).
 There was only one small printing by the original publisher, in paper-covered boards, and many went to libraries.
 “First printing” is stated on the copyright page, with the publisher’s price of $7.95 on the upper front flap.
 The book club edition is easily distinguished from the first.

 Denver, a novel; Times Books, NY, (1980).
-Two printings: no statement on the first; “Second printing, February 1980” later added to copyright page.
+Two printings: no statement on the first printing; “Second printing, February 1980” later added to the copyright page.
 The first had a tan cloth spine; the second is dark brown paper.
 First edition: about 5,000 copies.